• Skip to primary navigation

 I originally wanted to call this recipe banana oat cookies, but because of the texture, I decided to go with banana oat cakes.
 Cookies (or biscuits as we call them in the UK) are supposed to be crispy, whereas the texture of these cakes is a little softer than a biscuit – more like a cake.

-Because they are packed with oats and honey they are ideal for a quick breakfast-on-the-go and are ideal for popping into lunch boxes.
+Because they are packed with oats and honey they are ideal for a quick breakfast on the go and are ideal for popping into lunch boxes.
 A couple of these will easily keep you going until lunchtime.
 They are healthy too, as they are full of fibre.
 And if you are watching your weight they only contain 141 calories (if you make them without the coconut and chocolate chips this goes down to 124 calories).

-These are very similar to my oat crunchies – if you enjoyed this recipe you may enjoy those too.
+Banana oat cakes are very similar to my oat crunchies - if you enjoyed this recipe you may enjoy those too.

 A pile of banana oat cakes in front of a glass of milk.